Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Models and numerical procedures

 \subsection{Storage ring model}

-We consider a hypothetical circular storage ring having a 100 m circumference and containing a single ultrarelativistic ion that is coasting stably at close to the speed of light, with no RF system and a single timing detector present within the ring.
-The timing detector is placed to the south of the storage ring's center, such that it lies on the longitude that passes through the center of the storage ring i.e. $\phi_0 = 0$.
+We consider a hypothetical circular storage ring having a circumference of $100$~m and containing a single, rigid, ultrarelativistic particle (not necessarily ionic or subatomic) that is coasting stably at close to the speed of light (making the pre-factor in Eq.~(\ref{dtcircular2}) equal to $-1/4$), with no RF system and a single timing detector present within the ring.
+The timing detector is placed to the south of the storage ring's center, such that it lies on the meridian of the centre of the storage ring, i.e.\ $\phi_0 = 0\degree$.

+We assume that this storage ring has a sufficiently high vacuum to allow the particle to circulate for the entire duration of the observation run without any collisions with air molecules.
+We also assume that the particle has a charge-to-mass ratio which minimises the noise due to synchrotron radiation, such that it can circulate stably during the observation run without the RF system.

-As per the Nyquist-Shannon sampling theorem, the minimum sampling (data measurement) rate must be greater than twice the highest expected GW frequency, while the maximum possible sampling rate would correspond to the timing detector making one detection per revolution of the ion bunch, i.e. every time it arrives at the detector.
-In our code, we choose the total number of data points to be powers of two, as this allows for faster computation of the Fast Fourier Transform (FFT) done during the MCMC GW parameter estimation.
+According to the Nyquist-Shannon sampling theorem, the minimum sampling (data measurement) rate must be greater than twice the highest expected GW frequency, while the maximum possible sampling rate would correspond to the timing detector making one detection per revolution of the ion, i.e.\ every time it arrives at the detector.
+Given the parameter choices made above, our SRGO would have a maximum sampling rate of $f_{\rm sample} = 2.998$ MHz.
+While in reality one would prefer a sampling rate as close as possible to the maximum rate allowed by the instrument, in our simulations we choose significantly lower values of the sampling rate for the sake of computational speed.
+However, we may always consider each simulated data point (with a given noise) to represent an appropriately weighted average of several `real' data points collected at a higher sampling rate and with higher noise.
+In our simulations, we always choose the total number of data points to be a power of two, as this allows for faster computation of the Fast Fourier Transform (FFT) done during the MCMC GW parameter estimation.

-We assume that deterministic sources of noise, such as gravity gradient noise, seismic activity, etc.\ are technologically eliminated or accounted for, and only stochastic noise sources remain in the experiment.
-The net residual noise is assumed to be Gaussian (an assumption also made by LIGO \cite{thrane_talbot_2019}), with a standard deviation between 0.1 to 100 times the peak GW signal.
-We consider this range of PSNR (peak signal-to-noise ratio) as values beyond this range may give trivial results.
-A better noise model for the current study cannot be assumed until an SRGO facility is actually established, or detailed studies of noise sources have been done.
+We assume that deterministic (i.e.\ systematic) sources of noise, such as gravity gradient noise, seismic activity, etc., are either technologically eliminated or accounted for by appropriately correcting the data, such that only stochastic (random) noise sources remain in the experiment.
+This residual noise is assumed to be Gaussian (an assumption also made by LIGO \cite{thrane_talbot_2019}), with a standard deviation, $\sigma_{\rm noise}$, between $10$ and $0.01$ times the peak GW signal.
+Values outside of this range of peak signal-to-noise ratio (PSNR) will give more or less trivial results, particularly when estimating the parameters of GW sources, and are hence not considered.
+A better noise model for the current study cannot be assumed until detailed studies of the noise sources have been carried out (Schmirander et al., in preparation).